Newtown, Connecticut: The Newtown Bee

 The local newspaper, The Newtown Bee has been the hometown media outlet since June 1877, under Publisher John Pearce of Bethel.
 The Smith family purchased the newspaper in 1881 and has continuously operated it since that time.

 Sandy Hook Elementary School shooting

-On December 14, 2012, Adam Lanza shot and killed his mother in her home and then drove to Sandy Hook Elementary School where he killed 20 grade one children and six adult staff.
+On December 14, 2012, Adam Lanza shot and killed his mother in her home and then drove to Sandy Hook Elementary School, where he killed 20 1st-grade children and six adult staff.
 He committed suicide when police arrived at the school.

-Lanza suffered from severe mental illness and isolation.
-The event reignited a debate regarding access to firearms by people with mental illness and gun laws in the United States.
+The event reignited a national debate regarding access to firearms by people with mental illness and gun laws in the United States.

 Geography

 The northeastern border of the town is a natural border that follows the Housatonic River.

 According to the United States Census Bureau, the town has a total area of 59.1 sqmi, of which 57.8 sqmi is land and 1.3 sqmi, or 2.22%, is water.
 Newtown is located in northern Fairfield County, about 45 mi southwest of Hartford and about 42 mi northeast of New York City.
 The state's fifth largest town in area, it is bordered by Bethel, Bridgewater, Brookfield, Easton, Monroe, Oxford, Redding and Southbury.